Northern Peru: Across the Marañon - Birding Tour

 Day 2: Coastal mesquite forests and Chaparri

-We’ll start with a 1h20m flight to Chiclayo (currently scheduled for 5:50am), then drive out of the city and spend the morning birding dry forest and desert scrub.
+We’ll start with a 1h20m flight to Chiclayo, then drive out of the city and spend the morning birding dry forest and desert scrub.
 We’ll look for some of the rarest Tumbesian endemics in the gnarled woodland, including Peruvian Plantcutter, Rufous Flycatcher, Cinereous Finch, Tumbes Swallow, and Tumbes Tyrant.
 With luck, we can also find Peruvian Thick-knee.
 Later, we’ll drive an hour and a half north to the nice Chaparri Lodge in the dry foothills of the western Andes.
-A highlight here is the White-winged Guans that were successfully reintroduced and are now breeding on their own in the wild and easy to see.
+A highlight here is seeing the White-winged Guans that were successfully reintroduced and are now breeding on their own in the wild.
 The lodge also has feeders that attract a variety of dry forest species including White-edged Oriole, Golden Grosbeak, and Croaking Ground-Dove.
 We’ll spend two nights in the lodge.

 Day 3: Chaparri Reserve

-Bird activity can be spectacular right around the lodge early in the morning, with Baird’s Flycatchers, Superciliated and Speckle-breasted Wrens, Gray-and-white Tyrannulet, Collared Antshrike, White-tailed Jay, and others singing like crazy and often easy to see.
+Bird activity can be spectacular right around the lodge early in the morning, with Baird’s Flycatcher, Superciliated Wren, Gray-and-white Tyrannulet, Collared Antshrike, White-tailed Jay, and others singing like crazy and often easy to see.
 A nearby stream attracts hummingbird like Purple-collared Woodstar and Amazilia Hummingbird, which bathe in the shallows.
-An easy walk through the woodland near the lodge will give us chances for Pacific Elaenia, White-headed Brush-Finch, Tumbes Hummingbird, Necklaced Spinetail, Tropical (Tumbes) Pewee among other common Tumbesian species.
+An easy walk through the woodland near the lodge will give us chances for Pacific Elaenia, White-headed Brush-Finch, Tumbes Hummingbird, Necklaced Spinetail, and Tumbes Pewee among other common Tumbesian species.
 If we missed Tumbes Tyrant in Pomac, we have another chance to find it here.
 We’ll spend the afternoon in the lower areas, searching especially for Sulphur-throated Finch, Parrot-billed Seedeater, Collared Warbling-Finch, Short-tailed Field Tyrant, and Scrub Nightjar.

 Day 4: Chaparri and the Pacific coast

 If we’ve missed anything near the lodge, we can look for it this morning; then we can check some lakes and wetlands below the reserve to look for Comb Duck, Black-faced Ibis, and various other waterbirds.
 We’ll spend the afternoon along the coast.
-Reedbeds hold Many-colored Rush-Tyrant and Wren-like Rushbird while coastal beaches and wetlands give us a chance for a wide variety of species including Gray and Gray-hooded Gulls, Peruvian Pelican, Peruvian Booby, numerous migrant shorebirds, Yellowish Pipit, and another shot at Peruvian Thickknee.
+Reedbeds hold Many-colored Rush-Tyrant and Wren-like Rushbird while coastal beaches and wetlands give us a chance for a wide variety of species including Gray-hooded Gull, Peruvian Pelican, Peruvian Tern, numerous migrant shorebirds, and Peruvian Pipit.
 We’ll spend one night in a nice lodge north of Chiclayo.

 Day 5: Abra Porculla and Jaén